Temporal Relational Reasoning of Large Language Models for Detecting Stock Portfolio Crashes: Examples of LLM Prompts

 \section{Examples of LLM Prompts}

-We provide some examples of the LLM prompts and responses, for better replicability of our work.
+We provide some examples of the LLM prompts and responses used in this work, in order for better replicability of our experiments.

 Figure \ref{prompt1} and \ref{prompt2} show the initial and subsequent iterations of the Brainstorm prompt respectively.
 Given each news article from the dataset, the Brainstorm prompts will first generate the direct impacts, then trace their following knock-on effects repeatedly.
 This is done until the the chain of impacts reaches a portfolio stock, or the max number of iterations is reached.
 The responses are then used to form our graph of impacts.
-When forming our graph, we keep only the impacted entities and remove the explanations, which were only used to elicit a better reasoning process in the LLM (see CoT \cite{wei2022chain}).
+When forming our graph, we keep only the impacted entities and remove the explanations, which were only used to elicit a better reasoning process in the LLM \cite{wei2022chain}.

 Figure \ref{prompt3} shows the final generated temporal-relational graph $G_{TRR}$ in its tuple form, and the Reasoning prompt used for analyzing this graph.
 The tuples are organized first by their relational level in the graph, then temporally by their dates.
 Similar as above, the generated explanations are used for eliciting a better reasoning process in the LLM, and are not explicitly evaluated in our work.
-However in this case, the explanations are also used to ensure that the LLM does not refer to past events (\eg "\textit{A portfolio crash will occur because the dates of the provided events correspond to the 2007 Global Financial Crisis...}"), but contains actual reasoning on the information given in the graph.
+However in this case, the explanations are also used to ensure that the LLM does not refer to past events (\eg "\textit{A portfolio crash will occur because the dates of the provided events correspond to the 2007 Global Financial Crisis...}"), but contains actual reasoning on the graph, to highlight the usefulness of the provided information.